Lab members

 K. Devon Lynn did a PhD in Environmental Sciences and is currently a Postdoctoral Associate in the lab coordinating the lab activities taking place in Basin Head MPA.
 She did her PhD on the ecology of sandy beach amphipods in relation to light pollution and other stressors.
 In addition to spending most of her time in the water, before entering graduate school, she did a BSc-Honors in Biology (UPEI), and completed two NSERC-USRAs in this lab.

-Emily Gibbons is a MSc – Environmental Sciences student working on the condition of the giant Irish moss and on the local-scale biodiversity associated with mussel-giant Irish moss clumps at Basin Head MPA.
+Emily Gibbons just defended her MSc – Environmental Sciences in which she worked on the condition the local-scale biodiversity role of mussel-giant Irish moss clumps at Basin Head MPA.
+She is still working with us, assisting us on field trips and on the lab work that Will is taking over.
 Before enrolling in the MSc, Emily did a BSc in Biology at UPEI and completed two NSERC-USRA projects with us working on predator-prey interactions.

 Former students and lab associates (not really gone, not forgotten either)